mbarriola96/Aircraft_safety_analysis/README.md

 There is a requirements.txt that contains the information of the libraries used in this project.

 There is a .gitignore that allows to exclude files that are of no interest.

+There is a results_data folder that contains the filtered dataset from all the analysis.
+This final dataset is used in Tableau to carry out results representations.

 There is a branch named feature/phase1 to work in the project and I have done a pull request to **develop**.
 This is the branch that contains all the updated information.